LPG Gas Cabinet Heater Banned in Australia

 Inserting gas regulator

-In Australia, the standard valve connector is a POL fitting.
+In Australia, the standard valve connector is a POL fitting or an LCC27 fitting.

 Other countries use other fittings like QCC and OPD.